onconova/onconova/pop-docs/docs/guide/developers/contributing.md

 2. **Set Up Your Development Environment**

-    - Follow the [Installation Guide](../../get-started/installation.md) to set up POP locally for development using Docker Compose.
+    - Follow the [Installation Guide](../../get-started/installation.md) to set up POP for local development using Docker Compose.

+        !!! important "Development Docker Compose"

+            Use the `compose.dev.yml` file for development.
+You can specify it directly when starting the containers:
+            ```sh
+            docker compose -f compose.dev.yml up --build -d
+            ```
+            or set the environment variable:
+            ```sh
+            export COMPOSE_FILE=compose.dev.yml
+            ```

+        The development containers are configured to mount your local source code into the container.
+Any changes you make to your code are immediately reflected inside the container, automatically restarting the server or client as needed.
+This enables live development without requiring you to install all dependencies on your local machine.

 3. **Create a Feature Branch**